-The Leo Club at Byrne Creek Secondary School was started in 2005, the first year of the opening of the school, by a group of motivated students with the help of our teacher sponsors, Ms. Helen Erickson and Ms. Judy Fujiki.
-Since then, many new members have joined us wishing to volunteer and organize events to help make the community a better place, gain valuable leadership skills, and meet new people.
+The Leo Club at Byrne Creek Secondary School was started in 2005, the first year of the opening of the school, by a group of motivated students with the help of our teacher sponsor, Ms. Judy Fujiki.
+Since then, many new members have joined us wishing to volunteer and organise events to help make the community a better place, gain valuable leadership skills, and meet new people.
 We are active in the events both of our school and around the community.

 Leo Club Background and History

 Leo Clubs for young people are part of the Lions Clubs, who are widely known around the world for their long-standing dedication to community service.
 Fifty years ago, Jim Graver, who was the coach of the baseball team at Abington High School, Pennsylvania, USA and also an active Lions member wanted to start a service club for high school students.
 Graver discussed his ideas with the rest of the Glenside Lions Club and they seemed to agree that starting a Lions group for youth was a good idea.
 Finally in 1957, a charter was presented by the Glenside Lions to the Abington High School Leo Club, the first Leo Club in the world.
 Today, there are thousands of Leo Clubs, like ours, in over 130 different countries, united with a similar goal which is, to improve and strengthen both the local and international communities.